koushikrp/UnitUI/README.md

 # Why use UnitUI?
 - 100% Responsive
 - 100% Customizable
-- Free to Use and Open Source Code
+- Free to Use and Open Source Software

 ---